Saquon Barkley Player Prop Bets for NFL Week 18 | New York vs. Washington 1/9/2022

 Matchup vs. Washington

-- Barkley's 90.8 rushing yards per game over his five career matchups against the Football Team are 30.3 more yards than his over/under in Sunday's game.
+- Against the Football Team, Barkley has averaged 90.8 rushing yards per game over his five career matchups, 29.3 more yards than his over/under in Sunday's game.

-- The Football Team allow 105.1 yards per game on the ground, the NFL's eighth-ranked rush defense.
+- Barkley will go up against a Football Team squad that allows 105.1 rushing yards per game and is the NFL's eighth-ranked rush defense.

-- The Football Team have conceded 14 rushing touchdowns, 12th in the league.
+- This season the Football Team are ranked 12th in the NFL in rushing touchdowns conceded (14).

 Recent Performances

-- In last week's contest against the Bears, Barkley carried the ball 21 times for 102 yards (4.9 yards per carry).
+- In last week's matchup with the Bears, Barkley ran for 102 yards on 21 carries (averaging 4.9 yards per attempt).

-- Barkley has rushed for 184 yards on 51 carries (61.3 yards per game) over his last three outings.
+- Barkley has 51 carries for 184 yards (61.3 yards per game) during his last three games.

 Barkley's New York Teammates